48302-DiogoJesus/octoflows/_CODE_TODO.md

 - See where it's suitable to use storage in an async way (make the storage implementations offer "sync" and "async" functions)
     - Parallelize
 - Local implementation is slower than Dasks (e.g., Tree Reduction): could hint at some internal structure inneficiencies
+- Local implementation could use threads instead of coroutines? (test to check concurrency errors)

 - Create more tests for more complex and edge case DAG structures + DAG compute tests
 - Support more levels: e.g., list[list[DAGTaskNode]]